Does Natural in Skin Care indeed suggest Good?

 g.
 Sunflower oil and other vegetable oils

-Unlike occlusive oils like mineral and sunflower oil, which do no longer penetrate, comedogenicity refers back to the tendency of a substance to get into the skin’s pores and clog them.
-This is in particular bothersome in face care products, wherein clogged pores may also result in zits and blackheads.
-The phrase comedo is the clinical time period for blackhead, so comedo+genic way “friendly to blackheads.”
-Some beauty-ingredient glossaries equate “non-comedogenic” with “non-occlusive,” but that could be a misunderstanding; whilst beeswax, mineral oil and zinc oxide (among others) are acknowledged to be occlusive, they’re non-comedogenic.
+Unlike occlusive oils like mineral and sunflower oil, which no longer penetrate, comedogenicity refers back to the tendency of a substance to get into the skin’s pores and clog them.
+This is particularly bothersome in face care products, wherein clogged pores may also result in zits and blackheads.
+The phrase comedo is the clinical time period for blackheads, so comedo+genic way “friendly to blackheads.”
+Some beauty-ingredient glossaries equate “non-comedogenic” with “non-occlusive,” but that could be a misunderstanding; whilst beeswax, mineral oil, and zinc oxide (among others) are acknowledged to be occlusive, they’re non-comedogenic.